GNU epsilon -- an extensible programming language

-Many years ago when I was young and inexperienced, after reading what some people I admired were writing about Lisp, I decided to study it.
+Thanks to the people at the FSF, FSFE, FFII, April and La Quadrature du Net.
+Keep going, friends.
+Even if we've not won all battles yet, we're writing history. \\ \\ I'll be forever grateful to my masters, who changed my life.
+I've recently rediscovered one of my first ones, Nemo Galletti, from whose work I learned procedural abstraction at the age of ten\footnote{The story at \url{https://blog.ageinghacker.net/posts/5/} has a nice second part that I've not found the time to write yet.}.
+Some outstanding professors at the University of Pisa, particularly Marco Vanneschi and Giorgio Levi, shaped much of the good part of what I am now.
+From Marco Bellia, my Master's advisor in Pisa, I regret having learned less than I could have.
+I was inspired by the frighteningly talented OCaml people Xavier Leroy, Damien Doligez, Jérôme Vouillon, Pierre Weis; and most of all by the great masters I've never met: Abelson and Sussman, Chuck Moore, Paul Graham, Richard Gabriel.
+And I'll remember John McCarthy. \\ A long time ago when I was young and inexperienced, after reading what some people I admired were writing about Lisp, I decided to study it.
 I started with Steele's \textit{CLtL2} \cite{cltl2}, but without getting much at my first reading.
-I was to become a convinced Lisper only years later, after first understanding functional programming from \textit{Functional Programming using Caml Light} \cite{functional-programming-using-caml-light--mauny}, by Michel Mauny; that's the book from which I learned ``everything''.
-I was very impressed following my first meeting with Mr.\ Mauny in Paris, many years later, discussing with him without knowing his identity after somebody's seminar.
+I was to become a convinced Lisper only years later, after first understanding functional programming from \textit{Functional Programming using Caml Light} \cite{functional-programming-using-caml-light--mauny} by Michel Mauny; that's the book from which I learned ``everything''.
+I was very impressed following my first meeting with Mr.\@ Mauny in Paris, many years later, casually discussing with him without knowing his identity after somebody's seminar.
 Jean-Vincent asked me if I knew who that man who'd just left was.
 I said no. ``Michel Mauny''.
 I turned my head, but he was already gone.
-Now that this ordeal is over and I have no more conflicts of interest, I feel I can finally let Mr.\ Mauny know this.
+Now that this ordeal is over and I have no more conflicts of interest, I feel I can finally let Mr.\@ Mauny know this.
 Thanks. \\ \\ Among the other jury people I've particularly enjoyed the voluminous, useful and friendly feedback I got from Basile Starynkevitch --- an unofficial third review.
 Along with Manuel Serrano, Basile actually tried the software and reported a couple minor bugs.
 Basile, one of these days I'll actually e-mail your own great master, as you suggested so many times.